Ypnose/wswsh/README.md

 	└── wswsh.conf

 Each folder in `src` will be reproduced in a new directory called `dest` (assuming you didn't change the `DEST`).
+*wswsh* supports [smu](https://github.com/Gottox/smu) with revision `2c7b9d2ec0`.
+If you write your posts in markdown, you should use `.md`, `.markdown` or `.txt` extensions.
+By default, there is no interpreter, only `cat` is used.

+When you're ready, launch `make gen` (or `make regen` if you did it already). `make regen` deletes an existing `dest` folder.
+Using the previous example, we now have:

+	.
+	├── Makefile
+	├── dest
+	│   ├── css
+	│   │   └── style.css
+	│   ├── blog
+	│   │   └── my_post.html
+	│   ├── me
+	│   │   └── john_doe.html
+	│   └── foo
+	│       └── baz
+	│           └── this_is_a_test.html
+	├── src
+	│   ├── css
+	│   │   └── style.css
+	│   ├── blog
+	│   │   └── my_post.wshtml
+	│   ├── me
+	│   │   └── john_doe.wshtml
+	│   └── foo
+	│       └── baz
+	│           └── this_is_a_test.wshtml
+	├── wswsh
+	└── wswsh.conf

+`dest` is your generated website.
+You can upload it.

 Powering http://blog.ypnose.org
 If you use wswsh for your website, please contact me.
 I'll add your website in the README.